benedict-96/Cemracs2023/paper/src/transformer.md

 [^1]: The three arrows going into the multihead attention module symbolize that the input is used three times: twice when computing the correlation matrix ``C`` and then again when the input is re-weighted based on ``C``.
 In the NLP literature those inputs are referred to as "queries", "keys" and "values" [vaswani2017attention](@cite).

 In essence, the transformer consists of an attention layer (explained below) and a residual network (ResNet[^2] [he2016deep](@cite)).
 Despite its simplicity, the transformer exhibits vast improvements compared to RNNs and LSTMs, including the ability to better capture long-range dependencies and contextual information and its near-perfect parallelizability for computation on GPUs and modern hardware.
+Furthermore, the simplicity of the transformer architecture makes it possible to interpret all its constituent operations, which is not so much the case with LSTMs, for example.
+As the individual operations have a straight-forward mathematical interpretation, it is easier to imbue them with additional structure such as volume-preservation.

 [^2]: The simplest form of a ResNet is a regular feed-forward neural network with an add connection: ``x \rightarrow x + \sigma (Wx + b)``.
 In this work we use a slightly more complicated version where the ResNet step is repeated `n_blocks` times (also confer M[fig:VolumePreservingFeedForward]m(@latex)).